 You say the personality of the photographer is important.
 Why?

-Keep in mind that you'll be spending a decent bit of time with your photographer, and probably posing in ways that -- as much as we try otherwise -- are not natural.
-Being photographed does make you feel a bit vulnerable, and you want to feel comfortable around, and supported by, your photographer.
+Keep in mind that you'll be spending a decent bit of time with your photographer, and probably posing in ways that -- as much as we try otherwise -- do not feel natural.
+Being photographed does make you feel vulnerable, and you want to feel comfortable around, and supported by, your photographer.